okaforoa/2021-tokyo-olympics-data-engineering-project/README.md

 - **Azure Synapse Analytics**: For comprehensive analytics and business intelligence operations.

 ## Acknowledgments
-- I would like to thank Darshil Parmar for inspiring me to complete this project.
+- Special shout-out to Darshil Parmar, whose inspiration was the catalyst for this project's successful completion.